 Funding is requested for a \$100/day volunteer firefighter stipend to accomplish this crew staffing structure which triggers payroll taxes and workman's compensation costs.
+Alternative/Adverse Impacts if not funded:

 Providing three firefighters on the duty crew strengthens life safety issues.